jbakse/hackjack/README.md

 Use numbered/attack cards as data cards, allows ace to be another type of special card

 Mixing Honey pots into firewall and encryption layers

+Using the suits of the cards somehow, perhaps the suits match up. (on the firewall only a diamond can beat a club; only a heart can beat a spade?)